openstack/octavia/doc/source/main/glossary.rst

     Layer 7 Rule
         Single logical expression used to match a condition present in a given HTTP or terminated HTTPS request.
-L7 rules typically match against a specific header or part of the URI and are used in conjuncion with L7 policies to accomplish L7 switching.
+L7 rules typically match against a specific header or part of the URI and are used in conjunction with L7 policies to accomplish L7 switching.
 An L7 rule is associated with exactly one L7 policy.